victorwardi/WaesScalableWeb/README.md

 ## Assumptions

 - POST Endpoints will send a Json with some encode data on base64 (text, images, files etc).
-- Difference check will be applied on the the encoded data.
+- Differences verification will be applied on the the encoded data.
-- Each ID has a SIDE and one encoded data, but data will be update if submitted to the same SIDE and ID.
+- Each ID has a SIDE and one encoded data, but data will be update if submitted to the same ID and SIDE.

 ## Getting Started